ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    *  Messages with multiple RFC5322.From fields are typically rejected, since that form is forbidden under RFC 5322 [RFC5322];

+   *  Messages bearing a single RFC5322.From field containing multiple addresses (and, thus, multiple domain names to be evaluated) are

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 23]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 23]

 Internet-Draft                  DMARCbis                      March 2020

-   *  Messages bearing a single RFC5322.From field containing multiple addresses (and, thus, multiple domain names to be evaluated) are typically rejected because the sorts of mail normally protected by DMARC do not use this format;
+      typically rejected because the sorts of mail normally protected by DMARC do not use this format;